 Medicaid Asset Protection Trust Form: Basic Information

-There are many Medicaid Asset Protection Trust form templates available online, but it is advisable to consult with experienced estate planning or elder law attorneys in order to set up your MAPT.
+There are many Medicaid Asset Protection Trusts form templates available online, but it is advisable to consult with experienced estate planning or elder law attorneys in order to set up your Medicaid Trust.
 Each person’s individual situation is different, and elder law attorneys can set up your trust for your specific needs.

 Irrevocable Trust Medicaid Information

-Establishing an irrevocable trust Medicaid will help protect resources when the need for an elongated nursing home stay arrives.
-The ideal result of this strategy is to avoid spending all the family’s money when admission to a long-term care center becomes necessary.
+Establishing irrevocable trusts Medicaid will protect resources when the need for an elongated nursing home stay arrives.
+The ideal result of this strategy is to avoid spending all the money when admission to a long-term care center becomes necessary.
 It enables wealth to be preserved and passed on to another generation.
-However, a strategy involving putting assets in an irrevocable trust should not be entered into lightly, especially if there are alternative protection plans available.
+However, strategies involving putting assets in irrevocable trusts should not be entered into lightly, especially if there are alternative protection plans available.

-While the use of an irrevocable trust may be a powerful asset protection tool, there are a lot of priorities and conditions to equilibrium when analyzing whether it’s a wise strategy.
+While the use of irrevocable trusts may be a powerful assets protection tool, there are a lot of priorities and conditions to equilibrium when analyzing whether it’s a wise strategy.
 Be sure to review the following factors and consult with a Georgia estate planning attorney before you make a choice.

 Irrevocable Medicaid Asset Protection Trust: What to Consider?

 - Tax Concerns.
-Depending on your situation, you may need both an attorney and a financial planner or accountant to help establish your Medicaid Asset Protection so that you or family members do not experience unfortunate tax effects.
+Depending on your situation, you may need both an attorney and a financial planner or accountant to help establish your Medicaid Asset Protection so that you or your loved ones do not experience unfortunate tax effects.
 Here are a few tax-related questions to consider:

-- Will the trust beneficiaries be subject to capital gains because contributions to the trust are deemed taxable presents?
+- Will the trust beneficiaries be subject to capital gains taxes because contributions to trusts are deemed taxable presents?